 The basic idea is that you add one or more hidden fields to your form and then only allow the form to be submitted if those fields contain blanks (or some randomly chosen value).
 Your real human visitors will not see, and therefore not be bothered by, these fields, but spambots (the automated machines that hit your website and fill out your forms with spam) will try to fill these fields in, and if they do then the form submission will be rejected.

-Another possibility, and something we’ve successfully used recently, is to add a hidden field to a form and fill it with the current time.
+Another possibility, and something we’ve successfully used recently, is to add a hidden field to a form and fill it in with the current time.
 Then, when the form gets submitted we check the form time against the current time.
 Spambots tend to fill forms out really quickly (a few seconds), so if the time gap is less than say 7 seconds you can be pretty sure that it is spam and can be rejected.

 This solution won’t stop all spam on your site, but it should cut it down quite a bit.
 There is evidence to suggest that forms without Captcha fields to complete receive 20%-30% more conversions, so if you can live with a small increase in spam it might be worth investing in a little honeypot for your forms.